yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ysql-pq.md

 This tutorial assumes that you have:

-- installed YugabyteDB and created a universe with YSQL enabled.
+- installed Yugabyte DB and created a universe with YSQL enabled.
 If not, please follow these steps in the [Quick Start guide](../../../quick-start/explore-ysql/).
 - installed Go version 1.8+

 ## Install the Go PostgreSQL driver